 The DMN Expression editor window is displayed, showing details for the selected element.

-This image shows the DMN Expression editor window as it appears for a Boxed Context.
+This image shows the DMN Expression editor window as it appears for a Boxed Context expression.

-The final result of a boxed context is determined by working through each context entry in turn, evaluating the value expression and assigning its result to the variable, then finally evaluating the result expression.
+The final result of a Boxed Context expression is determined by working through each context entry in turn, evaluating the value expression and assigning its result to the variable, then finally evaluating the result expression.
 The result expression can also make use of any input or local variable, but must evaluate to provide a result.

 Toolbar for Boxed Context Editor